adorsys/datasafe/datasafe-cli/README.md

 Before you run the Cli (which is the main class) in the project directory, create a temporary folder <code><$projectDir>/tmp</code>.
 And than allways start the Cli in this tmp directory.
 In this case, you can use the default confirms and all profiles/keys/secrets will be stored in the tmp directory.
 As this example is to store the data in minio, the data is not stored in the tmp directory, but in minio.

 1. First you create a profile.
-Simple confirm all asked questions with enter.
+Simply confirm all asked questions with enter.
     ```
     -u=peter -p=peter -sp=system profile create
     ```